 Ingredients

-- Fresh thyme: be generous with the thyme!
+- Fresh thyme: Be generous with the thyme!
 If you don't have fresh herbs available, you can use 1 teaspoon of dried thyme to add a bit of flavor to the recipe.

-See full recipe below for detailed instructions.
+See full recipe below for detailed directions.

-Substitutions
+Substitutions & Variations

 Soups are a great place to use up odds and ends in your kitchen.
 Have a few things in your fridge that would be good to use up?
 Throw them in!
 Feel free to play with it and always remember you can add more broth if your soup is looking too thick.